 Looking for THE busiest and most famous street in Edinburgh?
 Then the Royal Mile is your place.
-This medieval road is actually a succession of streets running through the heart of the capital’s historic centre, connecting the Palace of Holyroodhouse at the foot of Arthur’s Seat, with Castle Hill and Edinburgh Castle.
+This medieval road is actually a succession of streets running through the heart of the capital’s historic centre.
+They connect the Palace of Holyroodhouse at the foot of Arthur’s Seat, with Castle Hill and Edinburgh Castle.
 A little nugget of information for you: the Royal Mile is approximately one Scots mile long (1.81km), a measure that was last used in the 18th century!

-Although street performers and souvenir sellers try to steal your attention, truth is that the Old Town’s main street is much more than that.
-With narrow alleys extending from the Royal Mile, you’ll soon find yourself exploring a labyrinth of adorable and old-fashioned closes.
+Although street performers and souvenir sellers try to steal your attention, the Old Town’s main street is actually much more than that.
+Narrow alleys extend from the Royal Mile, and you’ll soon find yourself exploring a labyrinth of adorable and old-fashioned closes.
 It quickly becomes a guessing game – will you end up in a cobbled alley, a garden, a courtyard, a staircase or a dead end?
 Exciting!

 3. St Giles Cathedral and Heart of Midlothian

 St Giles Cathedral or High Kirk of Edinburgh is perhaps one of the most important buildings on High Street.
 Founded by King David I in 1124, this is the Church of Scotland’s main place of worship according to the Presbyterian tradition!
-The crown-spired church has undergone numerous reconstructions, with various parts of its structure belonging to different periods in time.
+The crown-spired church has undergone numerous reconstructions, and various parts of its structure belong to different periods in time.

 With an outstanding interior, it features long stained glass windows and a spectacular stone vaulted ceiling of the recently reopened Thistle Chapel.
-Considered one of Scotland’s most valuable architectural structures, the Thistle Chapel serves as the private chapel for the Order of the Thistle – the greatest and most ancient order of chivalry in Scotland, where each member is personally appointed by the British monarch.
+Considered one of Scotland’s most valuable architectural structures, the Thistle Chapel serves as the private chapel for the Order of the Thistle.
+This is the greatest and most ancient order of chivalry in Scotland, where each member is personally appointed by the British monarch.

-Right by St Giles Cathedral is the Heart of Midlothian.
-This heart-shaped mosaic often gets the attention of passersby who stop and spit on it, a habit that’s said to bring good luck.
+Right by St Giles Cathedral, this heart-shaped mosaic often gets the attention of passersby who stop and spit on it, a habit that’s said to bring good luck.
 This “tradition” dates back to medieval times, when the Old Tolbooth prison sat opposite St Giles Cathedral.
-It’s said to have been quite a scary building, where prisoners were hung in front of an audience (who would await anxiously and spit on the floor).
+Apparently it was quite a scary building, where prisoners were hung in front of an audience (who would await anxiously and spit on the floor).
 Their heads were then later displayed on the prison’s façade.